You might be surprised to learn that Valentine's Day in Japan is celebrated rather differently than in much of the rest of the world.

 Valentine's Day in Japan is a day to acknowledge all the men in your life, even platonic relationships and that guy who sits a few desks down from you.
 The amount of money and effort you put into your treats reflects the nature of your relationship.

 The Japanese, therefore, have different terms for varying levels of gift-giving.

-There is also the unfortunate term cho-giri-choco or “super obligatory chocolates” given to those we really don't want to give chocolates to, but if you're giving something to everyone else…well, it would be very un-Japanese not to!
+There is also the rather unfortunate term cho giri choco or “super obligatory chocolates” given to those we really don't want to give chocolates to, but if you're giving something to everyone else…well, it would be very un-Japanese not to!

-This is when things can get really pricey.
-In the lead-up to Valentine's Day, stores run overtime selling immaculately presented boxes of sugary delights, even opening up special booths that stay open longer than department stores and shops to cater to the masses seeking that special gift to impress.
+Honmei chocolate is when things can get really pricey.
+In the lead-up to Valentine's Day in Japan, stores run overtime selling immaculately presented boxes of sugary delights, even opening up special booths that stay open longer than department stores and shops to cater to the masses seeking that special gift to impress.

 That's why, along with the packaged variety, stores suddenly display an overwhelming selection of baking items from heart-shaped cookie cutters to colorful frosting, to all manner of decorations for your sweetie's sweets.

 With so much emphasis placed on presentation, the home-made variety are not necessarily more cost-effective, but are a clear sign of your affection.